SmoothSend/smoothsend-sdk-docs/api/index.md

 ### batchTransfer()

-Execute multiple transfers in a single transaction (Avalanche only).
+Execute multiple transfers in a single transaction (Avalanche only - not supported on Aptos).

 ```typescript
 async batchTransfer(request: BatchTransferRequest, signer: any): Promise<TransferResult[]>